 Primary Education Teacher

-Can you imagine stepping out the front door of your mokhoro (rondavel) taking in the view of valleys falling below you and the mountain peaks disappearing into the distance as your village wakes up in the morning?
-Do you see yourself standing in front of a classroom of children eager to learn?
-Bo-‘M’e le Bo-Ntate (Ladies and Gentlemen), take a closer look at the Mountain Kingdom of Lesotho and consider working hand-in-hand with the Basotho people to improve students’ knowledge and abilities in literacy, numeracy, and life skills.
+Bo-‘M’e le Bo-Ntate (Ladies and Gentlemen), take a closer look at the Mountain Kingdom of Lesotho and consider working hand-in-hand with the Basotho people to improve students’ knowledge and skills in literacy, numeracy, and life skills.

 Education in Lesotho remains a vital component for the country’s development.
-For this reason the Ministry of Education and Training (MOET) aims to raise education standards at all levels; specifically MOET seeks to improve access, quality, and relevance of education to all learners.
+For this reason, the Ministry of Education and Training (MoET) aims to raise education standards at all levels; specifically, the MoET seeks to improve access, quality, and relevance of education to all learners.
 MOET is giving special priority towards literacy, both in Sesotho and English, as well as mathematics, at the lower basic level.

-Key findings from the study by LePHIA 2020 shows that, in Lesotho among individuals aged 15-49 years in 2020, HIV prevalence was 21.7%, 27.9% among women and 15.7% among men.
-In 2016-2017, HIV prevalence was 24.3% among individuals aged 15-49 years, 29.7% among women and 19.1% among men.
-Although these figures are encouraging the situation still needs attention; the resulting impact negatively affects the attendance and retention rates thus compromising the quality of education.
-Life skills-based Sexuality Education (LBSE) has therefore been integrated at the lower basic education level.
+In Lesotho, among individuals ages 15-49 years in 2020, HIV prevalence was 21.7%, 27.9% among women and 15.7% among men.
+In 2016-2017, HIV prevalence was 24.3% among individuals ages 15-49 years, 29.7% among women and 19.1% among men.
+Although these figures are encouraging, the issue still needs attention because the resulting impact negatively affects the attendance and retention rates thus compromising the quality of education.
+Life Skills-Based Sexuality Education has therefore been integrated at the lower basic education level.

-Besides teaching, Volunteers will also be expected to engage in community development activities.
-These may or may not be within the school community and they are primarily driven by the expressed needs of the communities themselves.
-Some common community development opportunities for Volunteers include community libraries, environmental management, and income generating activities.
+In addition to teaching, Volunteers will also be expected to engage in community development activities.
+These may or may not be within the school community and they are primarily driven by the expressed needs of the communities.
+Some common community development opportunities for Volunteers include, community libraries, environmental management, and income-generating activities.

-Although your work day will vary from Volunteer to Volunteer, a typical work day for a Primary Education Teacher in Lesotho will begin at 8:00am; you will spend much of your teaching time in grade 4, your home room class, where you will co-plan and co-teach with the host teacher specifically on the literacy, numeracy, and life skills windows.
-You will additionally support other teachers particularly in the lower grades with techniques to teach both literacy and numeracy at this foundational level.
+A typical workday for a Primary Education Teacher in Lesotho will begin at 8:00am.
+You will spend much of your teaching time in grade 4, your homeroom class, where you will co-plan and co-teach with the host teacher specifically on the literacy, numeracy, and life skills.
+Additionally, you will support other teachers particularly in the lower grades with techniques to teach both literacy and numeracy at this foundational level.
 You will be teaching approximately 3-5 classes per day (each class is approximately 40 minutes, with 30-50 pupils).